magomimmo/modern-cljs/doc/tutorial-22.md

 file).

-Following is a view of the directories layout produced by the above chained commands which show you the emitted files in the interested directories.
+Following is a view of the directories layout produced by the above chained commands which shows you the emitted files in the interested directories.

 ```bash